ELIFE-ASU/Patents/README.md

 - `occurance_viz.ipynb`

-** Outdated ** Basic plots representing the occurance of compounds within patents - these were an attempt to see if compounds followed a "rich-get-richer" model, which was found using preferential attachment instead.
+_Outdated_ Basic plots representing the occurance of compounds within patents - these were an attempt to see if compounds followed a "rich-get-richer" model, which was found using preferential attachment instead.

+- `pref_attachment_analysis.ipynb`

+_Outdated_ Initial attempts to analyze & graph preferential attachment values, given 5-year intervals.
+Updated code is in `pref_attachment_noNetworks.ipynb`

+- `pref_attachment_noNetworks.ipynb`

+Calculates & graphs preferential attachment values for compounds over 5-year intervals without loading iGraph networks (uses dictionaries instead).
+The final version of these graphs are in the preferential attachment manuscript figure.
+Also tracks individual compound changes over time (e.g., green chemistry compounds) and how preferential attachment changes for specific percentiles of compounds (e.g., how the 99th percentile of compounds changes over time).

 ### Network Analysis